Grainchain, a blockchain-based platform for commodity sales, launches in Mexico – TechCrunch

 In 2012, Macias says he was approached by Hi Star Grain about developing software to manage the sales process for bulk dry goods.

-The company spend the next five years working on the technology.
+The company spent the next five years working on the technology.

-Before a commodity is ever shipped GrainChain sets up a contract between a buyer and a farmer for their supply negotiated through GrainChain’s digital portal.
+Before a commodity is ever shipped, GrainChain sets up a contract between a buyer and a farmer for their supply, negotiated through GrainChain’s digital portal.
 That contract is submitted to the chain along with an agreed upon payment that’s held in escrow until delivery.

-In the field and at the silo GrainChain’s system consists of a logistics toolkit to monitor and track harvests coming out fo the fields and through individual silos.
-The goods are certified for quality assurance using the company’s sensor technology and that certification is recorded onto a HyperLedger-based blockchain.
+In the field and at the silo, GrainChain’s system consists of a logistics toolkit to monitor and track harvests coming out of the fields and through individual silos.
+The goods are certified for quality assurance using the company’s sensor technology, and that certification is recorded onto a HyperLedger-based blockchain.

-Once the shipment is verified then payment is released to the farmer in the form of a dollar-backed GrainPay stablecoin that allows instant settlement of the transaction.
+Once the shipment is verified, payment is released to the farmer in the form of a dollar-backed GrainPay stablecoin that allows instant settlement of the transaction.
 The asset-backed token is burned once the contract is filled and the tokens are converted into whatever fiat currency was agreed upon in the initial contract.

 GrainChain makes its money by charging a commission on every transaction that moves through its platform.